Probate Q&A Series

 • Serve a written demand on the heir, stating the amount owed and giving a reasonable deadline for repayment.

-• If the heir fails to pay, file a petition in the probate court to enforce repayment under G.S.
-28A-15-2.
+• If the heir fails to pay, file a proceeding in the appropriate court to enforce repayment.

-When an heir enters bankruptcy, an automatic stay under federal law (11 U.S.C. § 362) temporarily halts collection actions, including probate claims.
+When an heir enters bankruptcy, an automatic stay under federal law (11 U.S.C. § 362) temporarily halts many collection actions against the debtor, including efforts to recover money from the debtor.
 To protect estate interests, the executor should:

-• File a proof of claim in the heir’s bankruptcy case for the amount of the wrongful distribution, offset by any debts the heir owes the estate.
+• File a proof of claim in the heir’s bankruptcy case for the amount the estate contends is owed.

 By combining state probate remedies with federal bankruptcy procedures, the executor preserves estate assets and ensures equitable treatment of all beneficiaries.